Yale-EEB723/finalproject/code.md

 I selected a tSNE plot for a visualization of clustering (not the clustering itself).
 The biplot resulting from a correspondence analysis was essentially unreadable, with all points bunching up along the 0-values of the x or y axes.
 In the tSNE below, each dot represents a scaffold, and dots are colored according to the cluster each scaffold was assigned to by cross-clustering.

-Approximately half of the scaffolds cluster into a single large cluster.
+There is a single large cluster (cluster 2) containing the majority of the points.
 The remaining "clusters" have extremely low membership, most often consisting of a single scaffold.

 ![HsaDreSpu100 p=1 main cluster](readme_figs/rm.HsDreSpu100_cluster_main.png)